focus-fire/sad/README.md

 ## Installation
 Luckily most of the setup for the repository has been automated using the `bet` (**b**efore **e**ven **t**rying) scripting pipeline.
 As a result, only [Python v3.10+](https://www.python.org/downloads/) is required to properly install the project on either Windows or Mac.

-To start, recursively clone the repository and its submodules and follow the instructions below for your OS.
+To start, recursively clone the repository and follow the instructions below for your OS.

 ```
 $ git clone --recursive git@github.com:focus-fire/sad.git